 Tax relief is available on certain capital expenditure in the form of capital allowances but the amount of these allowances can vary depending on the type of asset acquired.
-At WoodWhite Accountants Ltd, we can provide advice on maximising tax relief for capital expenditure for your business in the Berkshire area.
+At WoodWhite Accountants Ltd, we can provide advice on maximising tax relief for capital expenditure for your business in the Reading area.

 The cost of purchasing capital equipment in a business is not a revenue tax deductible expense.
 However tax relief is available on certain capital expenditure in the form of capital allowances.

 The allowances available depend on what you're claiming for.
 In this factsheet we give you an overview of the types of expenditure for which capital allowances are available and the amount of the allowances.